whatisnuclear/website/index.md

 building heating, desalinated water, and lots of other things useful to civilization.
 Today, nuclear power plants worldwide produce enough electricity to power over 200 million average homes.

-### Nuclear reactors make safe global-scale sustainable energy
+### Nuclear power plants make safe global-scale sustainable energy

 #### <span class="fa fa-sun-o fa-lg text-warning"></span> Nuclear is clean-air energy

 Because nuclear fuel contains so much more energy in a small mass than anything else, it's possible to keep all the byproducts accounted for and out of the biosphere, in strong contrast to fossil fuels which dump much of their wastes into the air and our lungs.
-Additionally, splitting atoms doesn't make carbon dioxide, so nuclear energy is a solution to climate change.
+Additionally, splitting atoms doesn't make carbon dioxide, so nuclear power is a solution to climate change.

 <figure>